fqantonio/aqua/JOURNAL.md

 - [ ] Discuss professional faires;
 - [ ] removable protections for corners, bow and stern: how!?!?;
 - [ ] Use the radio receptor with 10 CH, with VRA and VRB Flysky Radio
 - [ ] What sensors?
+Think about temperatures, humidity and water sensors inside each hull: we should have an internal temperature sensor, for safety?;
 - [ ] Googles and gimball?
 - [ ] Plan a test in a testing pull and mechanical resistance laboratory testing?
-- [ ] we should have an internal temperature sensor, for safety?
 - [ ] NEXT project phase: decide how to make the avoidance system, by camera using the human control or autonomously by pattern detecting: perhaps both?
 - [ ] Ideal diodes for safety when using two bateries and capacitors: https://discuss.ardupilot.org/t/ideal-diodes-when-using-multiple-batteries/75487/62;
-- [ ] Think about temperatures, humidity and water sensors inside each hull;
 - [ ] BMS that can disconnect the bateries from load by radio control;
 - [ ] herelink HD video: https://www.cubepilot.com/#/herelink/features
 - [ ] Acive radar antenna